shahid176-hub/task1_batch_architecture/README.md

 # Task 1 — Batch-processing Data Architecture (skeleton)

-This repository is a starter skeleton for the **Batch-processing-based data architecture** required by the course assignment.
+This repository shows the **Batch-processing-based data architecture** required by the course assignment.
 It contains microservice placeholders, Dockerfiles, `docker-compose.yml`, CI workflow and a step-by-step guide for **GitHub version control** and **Docker updates / runs**.

-**Important:** This is a template.
-Replace placeholders with your real code, configs and credentials before running in production.

 ---